How to Check for Evictions? A Landlord's Complete Guide

 Ultimately, renting a new apartment to someone with an eviction history can be a calculated risk.
 By applying these strategies, landlords and property managers can make more informed decisions that protect their property while offering a second chance to potentially responsible tenants.

-Making informed tenant decisions: A practical example
+Making informed tenant decisions: a practical example

 Scenario for declining a tenant:

-Imagine a potential tenant, John, applies for your rental property.
+Imagine a potential tenant, John, who applies for your rental property.
 During your tenant screening process, you discover he has a recent eviction history.
 Further investigation through eviction records and speaking with his previous landlord reveals that John has had multiple evictions for unpaid rent and property damage in the past three years.

 His credit report shows several late payments and outstanding debts.
 In this scenario, the consistent pattern of financial irresponsibility and property mismanagement may lead you to decide not to rent to John, as the risk appears high.